Whisky Making: The Art of Élevage

 Dhavall Gandhi is the whiskymaker at The Lakes Distillery.
 He's a humble yet inspirational fellow, whose passion for crafting exceptional whisky is infectious.
 Passion, and skill; his Whiskymaker's Reserve No.4 recently won World's Best Single Malt.

 Dhavall has an incredibly involved approach to whiskymaking.
 He carefully considers how to develop flavour at every stage of the whiskymaking process.
-From the styles of new make.
+From the styles of new make spirit.
 Through developing flavour during maturation.
 To the art of blending different casks together to create the final single malt.
 It's the middle element of that process that I'd like to write about today: developing flavour during maturation.
 Dhavall uses a rather special technique, inspired by making cognac: élevage.

 Rather than sealing his casks, and simply waiting for the end result, Dhavall follows the process of élevage to create layers of flavour.
 This approach is much more complex than putting a spirit in some wood and waiting.
 But it is this active commitment throughout the ageing process and the interplay between spirit, oak, and air that creates the majority of the whisky’s flavour.